Mohamed-Taher-Ali/pokemon-crud/readme.md

 there are 2 ways for seeding
     1- by uploading through api >>> /api/uploads/ > the file name is > file
-    2- by putting the excel file in uploads directory then run command > yarn seedExcel $the_file_name_you_put 1- move an excel file manually in app/src/uploads (there is a one by default i put it) 2- run > sudo docker exec -it <container id> bash 2- run > npm run seedExcel <excel file name>
+    2- by putting the excel file in uploads directory then run command 1- move an excel file manually in app/src/uploads (there is a one by default i put it) 2- run > sudo docker exec -it <container id> bash 2- run > npm run seedExcel <excel file name>